Monthly Updates for you!

 Report Cards come home to you this month.
 Look for them to come home with your child!
 The first trimester marking period ends the first week of December.

-Reader's Workshop: Historical fiction will be the genre we explore beginning this month and the classes are reading Fever 1793 along with their independent novels.
+Reader's Workshop: Historical fiction will be the genre we explore beginning this month and the classes are reading historical fiction along with their independent novels.
 This genre combines the best of Social Studies and Reading and allows students to develop their thoughts and responses using historical content as the backdrop!
-Just a reminder, that as the year ends, we will be testing your child's reading fluency and comprehension.
 I invite and encourage them and ask your help to encourage them to read each day!

 Social Studies: We will begin investigating battles that made up the Revolutionary War.
 We will also create a comic Superhero from Revolutionary times in our own graphic novel!
 As we explore places and learn about people, student teams will create video clips - "newscasts" to share what they learned about a particular battle or hero!
 These will occur in late December and early January.

-Winter Break begins December 22 - our last day of classes this calendar year is December 23 with a half day.
+Winter Break begins December 20 - our last day of classes this calendar year is December 20.
 We will return on January 2nd and welcome in a New Year - One that is healthy and happy and safe for all of us.

 November is a month of gratitude, and we are grateful for many people and things!